Maebbie/BlenderWASD/README.md

 ## **Latest release: https://github.com/Maebbie/Blender-Mapping-Config-WASD-Movement-and-more/releases**

-Aimed to make Blender easily usable for building Worlds/Mapping similar to how Hammer and ProBuilder work.
+BlenderWASD aims to make Blender easily usable for building Worlds/Mapping similar to how Hammer and ProBuilder work.
 For Blender 2.8 and up.
 Used to make Atoll of Ether, Eventide, HomeBox and the ChilloutVR Hub World.
 See this video for a video guide and showcase: https://www.youtube.com/watch?v=1sPXOYgrZdE&list=PLHPl0SFKkUjNIZs5K9BV4pgXiLrQpEu2D